usnistgov/WIPP/deployment/wipp-complete-single-node/README.md

 WIPP relies on Kubernetes (k8s) to run.
 The following instructions will allow you to deploy a local testing version of WIPP on a single-node Kubernetes cluster.
 This configuration is insecure and not meant for production.

-Please note that this installation has been tested with Kubernetes versions 1.13 to 1.18 and may not work properly with versions < 1.13.
+Please note that this installation has been tested with Kubernetes versions 1.13 to 1.21 and may not work properly with versions < 1.13 and > 1.21.

 ## Installation